Payroll Taxes

 Anyone who has ever received a paycheck knows there are taxes withheld from their gross pay.
 These taxes are referred to as withholding taxes and generally include:

 Most states have a personal income tax.
-However, seven states do not have a personal income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming.
-Two others, New Hampshire and Tennessee, tax only dividend and interest income.
+However, nine states do not have a personal income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming, New Hampshire and Tennessee tax only dividend and interest income.

-Federal income taxes, social security, and Medicare taxes withheld from employees' wages are called trust fund taxes becuase you hold them in trust until you turn them over the the U.S. Treasury.
+Federal income taxes, social security, and Medicare taxes withheld from employees' wages are called trust fund taxes because you hold them in trust until you turn them over the the U.S. Treasury.

 There have been many cases where a small business owner withheld these taxes from employees' paychecks and simply kept them for himself and never turning them over the the U.S Treasury.
 A very dumb move!